 Accept What Is.
 And What Isn’t.

 Some days I could easily balance on one foot, and other days I was unstable and wobbling around.
 Accepting where my body was in that moment, on that day, was also an opportunity to practice self-compassion.
 With a daily practice I could clearly observe how my body changes day to day.
 One evening I could feel energized, sturdy and strong, while other days I felt shaky and uncoordinated.
 Instead of responding with my knee-jerk reaction of self-judgement, I am learning to be curious and gently ask myself, “That’s interesting.
-I wonder why my balance so different today from yesterday?
+I wonder why my balance is so different today from yesterday?
 Was it because of my long run?
 Am I well-rested and getting enough sleep?”

 This concept of ‘accepting what is and what isn’t’ also revealed itself in my personal relationships.
 Instead of trying to change another person, adopting the mindset of gentle acceptance and compassion transformed my perspective, allowing me to release expectations and move towards others who more genuinely reflect my own values.